J95Ortiz/Real-Madrid-Quiz/README.md

 These open in a new tab when actioned, so as to give the User more autonomy and control over how they choose to navigate the site.

-The footer will be displayed across all the pages the user sees, so even if they're halfway through a quiz game, or on the results screen, they're able to access these links, giving them full control.
+The Footer will be displayed across all the pages the user sees, so even if they are halfway through a quiz game, or on the results screen, they are able to access these links, giving them full control.

 ### INDEX PAGE

-This is the first screen the User will see when they access the quiz link.
-It's simply laid out and has been styled so that it looks good across all screen sizes, and also changes depending whether the device the User is using is in landscape or portrait mode.
+This is the first screen the User will see when they access the quiz.
+All it contains are some simple instructions and a button with which the User can start the quiz.

+It is simply laid out and the instructions box and text have been styled so that it looks good across different sized screens.

 ![Index Page View](assets/readme_images/index.HTML_computer_view.png)

+I also added media queries to the CSS code in order to make the site responsive, depending on whether the device the User is operating is in landscape or portrait mode.

 ![Index Page Phone Landscape View](assets/readme_images/index.HTML_phone_landscape_view.png)

 ![Index Page Phone View](assets/readme_images/index.HTML_phone_view.png)

-All it contains is some simple instructions and a button with which the User can start the quiz.

 I created this page following some feedback from my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/).

-When I originally designed the page I didn't think of having an Instructions Page as it seemed obvious to me what the site would be about.
+When I originally designed the page I hadn't thought of including an Instructions Page as it seemed obvious to me that a User accessing the site would know what it would be about.

-This screen gives the user a chance to read through the instructions, and that way they will know that there are 10 questions only, and that some of these might repeated, which might have otherwise caused some confusion.
-It also gives the user control in the sense that they are able to start the quiz whenever they want by pressing the start button and aren't chucked straight into the game.
+This screen gives the user a chance to read through the instructions, and that way they will know that there are 10 questions only, and that some of these might be repeated, which might have otherwise caused some confusion.

+It also gives the user control in the sense that they are able to start the quiz whenever they want by pressing the start button instead of being chucked straight into the game.

-Now that it's been added I believe that not jumping straight into the quiz is a better way to set the site up.
+Now it has been added I believe that from a User's perspective, not jumping straight into the quiz is a better way to set the site up.

-Users I got to test the site also confirmed that knowing that some of the questions might get repeated in advance made their experience better.
-They explained that as they now knew some questions would be repeated, it felt to them like it was done deliberately rather than being caused by a bug in the code.
+Users I got to test the Site also confirmed that knowing in advance that some of the questions might get repeated made their experience better.
+They explained that as they now knew some questions might come up more than once, it felt to them like this might have been done deliberately, rather than being caused by a bug in the code.

-They also stated that if they got the same question twice, now that it had been mentioned in the instructions they now felt like it was a chance to increase their score if they'd got the question right, or as a second chance to get the answer right if they had answered incorrectly.
+They also stated that if they got the same question twice, now that it had been mentioned in the instructions they felt like it was a chance to increase their score if they'd got the question right, or as a second chance to get the answer right if they had answered incorrectly.

 ### QUIZ PAGE

-The quiz page is set up simply contains a box with the quiz title, question with a counter out of ten and the answer options below that.
+The Quiz Page is set up simply and contains a box with the quiz title, question with a counter out of ten and the answer options below that.

 ![Quiz Questions Page - Computer View](assets/readme_images/quiz.HTML_computer_view.png)

 ![Quiz Questions Page - Phone View](assets/readme_images/quiz.HTML_phone_view.png)

-Under the quiz title the question is displayed and I added a counter so the User can see how many questions they've answered.
+Under the quiz title, the question is displayed and I added a counter so the User can see how many questions they've answered.
+In future I would like to add a feature where the User chooses how many questions come up in the quiz.

 Below the question, a User will find the answer options split into four separate boxes.
 These have been styled in contrast to the box they are in so that they stand out, which ensures that there is a clear distinction between the question and answer sections.

 In order to further improve the User's experience on the site, I made the four answer options responsive and their colour is inverted when they are hovered over with the mouse.

-This also works for phones and tablets, although as a future feature I'd like to make these more responsive to touch actions, rather than mainly hover actions.
+This also works for phones and tablets, although as a future feature I'd also like to make these more responsive to touch actions, rather than mainly hover actions.

 ![Quiz Questions Page - Computer View](assets/readme_images/quiz.HTML_computer_view.png)

 ![Computer View](assets/readme_images/quiz.HTML_computer_view_hover.png)

-Once a question has been answered, the selected answer will change colour depending on the user's choice.
+Once a question has been answered, the selected answer will change colour depending on the User's choice.

-If the user answers correctly then their selection will be highlighted green, and if their choice is incorrect then their choice will be highlighted in red, and the correct answer's box will go green.
+If the User answered correctly, then their selection will be highlighted in green.
+If their choice was incorrect, then their choice will be highlighted in red and the correct answer's box will go green.

 ![Correct Answer Computer View](assets/readme_images/quiz.HTML_computer_view_correct.png)

 ![Incorrect Answer Computer View](assets/readme_images/quiz.HTML_computer_view_incorrect.png)

 The "Next" button is also responsive and the colours are inverted when the user hovers their mouse or taps it.
-However, it is only displayed once the question on the screen has been answered, with the aim being to improve the users' experience while playing.
-I created it this way following a comment from one of my friends who I showed the initial design to.
+However, it is only displayed once the question on the screen has been answered, with the aim being to improve the Users' experience while playing.
+I created it this way following a comment from one of my friends who had seen the initial design.

-They suggested that if the button was visible to the user, they might try and skip a question if they didn't know the answer which would probably affect their experience.
+They suggested that if the button was visible to the User, they might try and skip a question if they didn't know the answer, and this would affect their experience.

 To prevent a user skipping the question altogether and prompt them to at least have a guess, the "Next" button is only visible and actionable once the question has been answered.
-This way the user might get the answer right even if they didn't know what it was, giving them a better experience on the platform.
+This way the User might get the answer right even if they didn't know what it was, giving them a better experience on the platform.

 ![Next Button Computer View Hover](assets/readme_images/quiz.HTML_computer_view_correct_nextBtn_hover.png)

 ### RESULTS SCREEN

-The Results Screen design is meant to be consistent with the rest of the site by maintaining the same colour scheme as the instructions page and the question screens.
+The Results Screen design is meant to be consistent with the rest of the site by maintaining the same colour scheme as the Instructions and Question pages.

+Once a User gets to this screen, the display will show them how many questions they answered correctly, directions on how to go back to the instructions page and a personalised message which changes depending on their score.

-The play again button is styled the same way as the "Next" button, and is responsive in the same way.
+The "Play Again" button is styled and when hovered over is responsive in the same way the "Next" button is.

 ![Results Screen Computer View](assets/readme_images/quiz.HTML_result_computer_view.png)
 ![Results Screen Hover Computer View](assets/readme_images/quiz.HTML_result_computer_view_hover.png)